Turnarounds

 the precipitous drop in revenue.
 In eight months, the Company

-risk of the bank calling our loan.
+risk of the bank calling its loan.

 the turnaround “… would make a good Harvard case